Bryan De La Cruz Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The Nationals have a 4.63 team ERA that ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (92 total, 1.4 per game).
+- The Nationals rank 25th in baseball in home runs allowed (93 total, 1.4 per game).

-- Williams makes the start for the Nationals, his 14th of the season.
-He is 3-4 with a 4.11 ERA and 52 strikeouts through 65 2/3 innings pitched.
+- Irvin makes the start for the Nationals, his eighth of the season.
+He is 1-3 with a 6.10 ERA and 23 strikeouts through 31 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five innings against the Atlanta Braves, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Tuesday, June 6 against the Arizona Diamondbacks, when the righty tossed four innings, surrendering four earned runs while giving up five hits.

-- The 31-year-old has put up an ERA of 4.11, with 7.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .264 batting average against him.
+- The 26-year-old has amassed a 6.10 ERA and 6.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.